 Option 2 (Couchsurfing): $3 (tea and sausage roll at convenience store) + $11.50 USD meal at Govinda’s + $6 USD (pint of Guinness) + $4 USD (burger or kebab at a takeaway) = $24.50 .

 How do you like this idea of spending a day in Dublin for only $25?

 Anna is a freelance travel-writer and blogger and has lived in Ireland, Russia, Finland, and various places across South America.
-She has just published her first travel book, “24 Hours Dublin”, which is available to order on Amazon.com.
+She has published a travel book, “24 Hours Dublin”.
 She has also contributed articles to The Irish Times online and The Savvy Explorer, and she blogs for Language Trainers.
 She enjoys knitting and drawing Regency-themed comics in her free time, and more of her writing can be found at her personal blog.